How To Fix Windows 7 Search Problems

-But if the Start menu search is not displaying the results correctly, you need to fix the problem by installing the released hotfix available for Windows 7 and Windows Server 2008 R2.
+There are quite a few users who’re experiencing Start menu search issues in Windows 7.
+If the Start menu search is not displaying the results correctly for some reason, you can to fix the problem by installing the hotfix available for Windows 7 and Windows Server 2008 R2.

 According to Microsoft support, sometimes the Start menu search displays only the category headings of the categorized search results are displayed, such as Programs, Control Panel, and Documents.
 To fix the problem, you can either opt for manual or automatic fix method.